domvwt/msc-thesis/thesis/thesis-processed.md

 short-caption="Anomaly Simulation Process"}

 The anomaly simulation process introduces unusual ownership relationships into the graph.
-The true freuqency of these occurrences is unknown, but is is expected to be far lower than 7.3% of nodes.
+The true frequency of these occurrences is unknown, but is is expected to be far lower than 7.3% of nodes.
 This anomaly rate is chosen to ensure that model training is not impossible due to extreme class imbalance, and the same effect can be achieved by